rlefrioux/METROPOLIS_tools/README.md

   - zone_shapefile_path : The path to the shapefile of the zone
   - OD_matrix : The path to the OD matrix csv file
-  - output_path : The path to the outputs files.
-The default name of the ouputs file is zones.csv
+  - output_path = ".../zones.csv" : The path to the outputs csv file

 ## create_connectors.py